mohssenk/Arabic-Melodies-Project/README.md

 The Arabic Melodies Project aims to classify Quranic recitations according to their maqam (melodic mode) using deep learning and audio processing techniques.

-This project addresses the high barrier to learning maqamat by providing an AI-based classification system to assist learners, reciters, and researchers.
+This project addresses the high barrier to learning maqams by providing an AI-based classification system to assist learners, reciters, and researchers.

-## What are Maqamat?
+## What are Maqams?

-Maqamat are eight classical Arabic musical scales used in Middle Eastern music and Quranic recitation.
+The Maqams are eight classical Arabic musical scales used in Middle Eastern music and Quranic recitation.
 Each scale conveys a distinct emotion:

 Rast – Confidence & Strength